-One of the most effective ways to block multiple sites at once is by blocking URL keywords.
-This feature allows you to block any website whose URL contains certain keywords—perfect for blocking entire categories of content, such as social media, streaming, or adult sites.
+One of the most efficient methods to block multiple sites at once is by blocking keywords.
+This advanced feature allows you to block any website whose URL contains certain keywords—perfect for filtering entire categories of content, such as social media, streaming platforms, or when you need to block xxx content.

-This guide will show you how to block keywords in Safari URLs and other browsers using 1Focus.
+This guide will show you how to block keywords on Safari URLs as well as in other browsers using 1Focus.

 How to Block URL Keywords on Mac